Creating a healthy relationship between your body and food

 Thinking back about all my clients over the years, we could write a detailed history of every diet that’s been released in the last 20 years.
 And how they’ve failed us.
 Whether it’s paleo, keto, low fat, high fat, grapefruit, intermittent fasting, Atkins, Slimming World or Weight Watchers, between us we’ve seen and tried them all.
 And if anyone ever tells you it’s just a simple matter of ‘Calories in vs. calories out’ then just smile and WALK AWAY.

 Weight is not an easy topic.
 It can involve hormones, stress, gut problems, menopause, thyroid, digestive issues, genetic inheritance or nutritional deficiencies, to name just a few!
-Together we will work through all the factors that might be holding you back until we’ve worked out the programme that is EXACTLY right for your body and your needs
+Book a free 30 minute call with Sarah and we can talk through all the factors that might be holding you back.
+Then we decide whether working with Sarah directly, or joining the Transform community will be the programme that is EXACTLY right for your body and your needs